doope12/newnew.github.io/README.md

 ***Gambling site with futures like opening cases, roulette, coinflip, upgrader, crash, jackpot, saper***

 Website is fully immersive.
-Every data is saved on local storage beside global stats that are saved on data base.
+Every data is saved on local storage except global stats that are saved on data base.

 Link to [website](https://ludzikk.github.io/CSGO-Gambling-Site/), it was built using [GitHub Pages](https://pages.github.com/).